-I am a postdoctoral fellow in the Energy Geosciences Division at the Lawrence Berkeley National Laboratory (LBNL).
+I am currently a Research Scientist in the Energy Geosciences Division at the Lawrence Berkeley National Laboratory (LBNL).
 I received a BEng in Civil Engineering in 2010 and a PhD in geotechnical engineering in 2016.
-During my PhD, I spent two years at the LBNL under the supervision of Jonny Rutqvist, and developed a series of models and codes based on the numerical manifold method (NMM) covering a range of topics.
+During my PhD, I developed a series of novel numerical models and codes based on the numerical manifold method (NMM) covering a range of topics.
 These included an efficient model for analyzing free surface flow, increased-order models for high-gradient flow, advanced approaches for material interfaces across meshes, fully coupled hydro-mechanical model for dominant fractures/faults with nonlinear features, a zero-dimensional model for flow in discrete fracture networks, and full coupling of the zero-dimensional flow model with geomechanics that considers opening and shearing of the fractures.

 Link to ResearchGate